Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Notations and statement of the result

-Markov semigroups, in these notes, are strongly continuous one-parameter semigroups of normal unital completely positive maps (CP-maps) on $\sB(G)$ where $G$ is some separable Hilbert space.
-Bhat \cite[Theorem 4.7]{Bha96} states that every Markov semigroup $T$ on $\sB(G)$ admits a weak dilation to an \nbd{E_0}semigroup $\vt$ on $\sB(H)$ in the following sense: There is an isometry $\xi\colon G\rightarrow H$ such that \beqn{ T_t(b) ~=~ \xi^*\vt_t(\xi b\xi^*)\xi }\eeqn for all $t\in\R_+,b\in\sB(G)$.
-This weak dilation can be chosen minimal in the sense that the set $\vt_{\R_+}(\xi\,\sB(G)\xi^*)\xi G$ is total in $H$.
-The minimal weak dilation is unique up to suitable unitary equivalence, namely, by a unitary that sends one $\xi$ to the other.\footnote{Roughly speaking, we may identify $G$ with the subspace $\xi G$ of $H$, so that $\sB(G)$ becomes the corner $\xi\,\sB(G)\xi^*=p\sB(H)p$ of $\sB(H)$, where $p$ denotes the projection in $\sB(H)$ onto $\xi G$.
-That leads to slightly more readable formulae.
-But, in a minute, we will identify $\sB$ in another way as a unital subalgebra of $\sB(H)$.} (Strictly speaking, for an \nbd{E_0}semigroup as defined in the first paragraph, $H$ should be infinite-dimensional.
+for all $t\in\R_+,b\in\sB(G)$.\footnote{Frequently, $G$ is identified with the subspace $\xi G$ of $H$, so that $\sB(G)$ would be identified with the corner $\xi\,\sB(G)\xi^*=p\sB(H)p$ of $\sB(H)$, where $p$ denotes the projection in $\sB(H)$ onto $\xi G$.
+That would lead to slightly more readable formulae.
+But, in these notes, we will, have -- by definition (see Section~\ref{noise}) -- sitting $\sB(G)$ as a unital subalgebra of $\sB(H)$ so that $\id_H\in\sB(G)\subset\sB(H)$ needs to be carefully distinguished from the corner $p\sB(H)p$ (of course, isomorphic to~$\sB(G)$).} This weak dilation can be chosen \emph{minimal} in the sense that $H$ has no proper subspace containing $\xi G$ and invariant under $\vt_{\R_+}(\xi\,\sB(G)\xi^*)$.
+The minimal weak dilation is unique up to suitable unitary equivalence, namely, by a unique unitary that sends one $\xi$ to the other.
+Bhat \cite{Bha96} defines the Arveson system \emph{associated} with the Markov semigroup to be the Arveson system of its minimal weak dilation $\vt$.\footnote{Strictly speaking, for an $E_0$-semigroup as defined in the first paragraph, $H$ should be infinite-dimensional.
 However, the missing case, where the $H$ of the minimal weak dilation is finite-dimensional, happens if and only if $G$ is finite-dimensional and $T$ consists of automorphisms.
-In this case, for our theorem below there is nothing to prove, and we will tacitly exclude it from the subsequent discusion.)
-Bhat \cite{Bha96} defines the Arveson system associated with the Markov semigroup to be the Arveson system of its minimal weak dilation $\vt$.
+In this case, for our theorem below there is nothing to prove, and we will tacitly exclude it from the subsequent discussion.} Here we need only know that the Arveson system of any weak dilation of $T$ contains the Arveson system of $T$. \eemp